 When making revisions to parking requirements, communities should consider seeking feedback early in the process from a broad range of stakeholders, including transportation planners and engineers, representatives of the local transit authority, and for-profit and non-profit housing developers and managers.
 Additional analysis to determine actual vehicle ownership rates by income level, age of household head, and household size, as well as proximity to and availability of public transit and actual parking utilization rates may be helpful to inform policy development and ensure requirements reflect local circumstances.
 Whatever criteria are used to establish standards, zoning and planning staff should ensure that they are clearly defined in sufficient detail in order to avoid confusion or disagreements in interpretation.

-- Targeted reductions in parking requirements to promote affordability.
 Some communities also reduce parking requirements for individual developments, as an incentive to set aside a share of units for low- and moderate-income households.

 Alexandria, VA has a complex set of off-street parking requirements that are tailored to the development type and part of town.
 Single-family detached homes and duplexes, rowhouses, and townhouses must have 2 parking spaces per unit.
 Multifamily buildings that are located within walking distance of a Metro public transit station are required to provide 0.8 spaces per bedroom, but this requirement is reduced by five percent in the following cases: